dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-overview.md

 With Dapr Workflow in beta stage comes the following limitation(s):

 - **State stores:** For the {{% dapr-latest-version cli="true" %}} beta release of Dapr Workflow, you're not able to use NoSQL databases.
-Only SQL databases are supported.
-NoSQL database support is planned for future minor releases.
+Only SQL databases are supported in the latest release.
+- **Application instances:** For the {{% dapr-latest-version cli="true" %}} beta release of Dapr Workflow, only a maximum of 2 application instances is supported.

 ## Watch the demo